Skip to content

 ModeMeaning

-no modeLast completed user plus assistant turn
+no modeLast completed user + assistant turn

 outLast assistant reply